 Being charged with a crime in Pennsylvania can have serious consequences.
 Both misdemeanor and felony charges carry the possibility of jail or prison time as well as monetary fines.
 The number one thing you can do if you have been charged with a crime is to secure an experienced criminal defense attorney.
 Your future depends on it.

-At the SMA Law Group, we will be your advocate.
-Our years of experience is what you need when working through possible plea deals or preparing to fight your charges at trial.
-When you need a Washington County criminal attorney, contact us today.
+At SMT Legal, we will be your advocate.
+Our years of experience are what you need when working through possible plea deals or preparing to fight your charges at trial.
+When you need an experienced criminal attorney, contact us today.

 What Can Happen?

 Pennsylvania is tough on crime, though many people do not fully understand the different levels of criminal charges.
 There are many different crimes that a person can be charged with, but they will almost always fall under the following:

 - First-Degree Felony: 10 to 20 years in prison and fines up to $25,000.

 - Second-Degree Felony: 5 to 10 years in prison and fines up to $25,000.